-The breezy and bustling market town of Abergavenny has many historical guises: Roman Fort, Norman stronghold, tanning and weaving centre, and prison for Hitler’s deputy.
+The breezy and bustling market town of Abergavenny has many historical guises: Roman Fort, Norman stronghold, tanning and weaving centre, and prison of Hitler’s deputy.
 Snuggled between the Blorenge, Ysgyryd Fawr and Sugar Loaf mountains, it makes for an ideal base to put down roots while roving its smooth and undulating hills.
 In recent years, the town has become an essential fixture on the UK culinary calendar.
-Its annual Abergavenny Food Festival in September is sending gastro-experts into salivatory orbit.
+The annual Abergavenny Food Festival in September is sending gastro-experts into salivatory orbit.
 Hugh Fearnley-Wittingstall, Jamie Oliver and Monica Galetti are just a few starry guests to have graced its masterclasses and topical debates.
 And its meandering streets harbour a blitz of bakeries, chocolatiers and boutique restaurants, while its weekly markets summon fanatical foodies far and wide.

 In his last four years, world-famous Welsh poet Dylan Thomas called Laugharne home.
 He also called it “the strangest town in Wales”.
 The town and its inhabitants became the creative impetus for some of Thomas’s most spellbinding storytelling – most notably his epic radio play Under Milk Wood.
 Overlooking the Tâf Estuary, the fabled Boathouse is where the bohemian poet’s words travelled from imagination to paper.
 Now a museum and gallery, its café serves tea & Welsh cakes, and Welsh rarebit (spicy cheese and beer sauce melted on toasted bread).
 Brown’s Hotel was Thomas’s favoured watering hole.
 So frequent and lengthy were his and wife Caitlin’s visits that they gave out the pub’s phone number as their own.
 It’s also worth paying a visit to 13th-century Laugharne Castle, and to Corran Books, which is a shrine to the bardic legend and his enduring legacy.